Swimsuit Fetish

 Clinical lineage

 The idea that a particular article of clothing can become a focus of erotic interest was formalised in nineteenth-century sexology.
 Richard von Krafft-Ebing's Psychopathia Sexualis (1886) catalogued arousal directed at objects and garments, and Havelock Ellis's Studies in the Psychology of Sex extended the observation that everyday articles of dress could carry a strong erotic charge.
 These early surveys established the broad category of garment fetishism into which swimwear fetishism later fell.
-It is worth stressing that swimwear has never been singled out as a distinct diagnosis: it appears in neither the DSM-5-TR nor the ICD-11, both of which classify garment-focused interest only as a disorder when it causes the individual marked distress or functional impairment.
+Swimwear has never been singled out as a distinct diagnosis: it appears in neither the DSM-5-TR nor the ICD-11, both of which classify garment-focused interest as a disorder only when it causes the individual marked distress or functional impairment.

 The garment as a modern object